Workers' Compensation Lawyer

 Have you been injured at work?
 If you have, you most likely have a number

 of questions about workers' compensation.
-Many injured workers are
+Many injured workers are concerned

-only available while your life is impacted by your injury.
+your life is impacted by your injury.

-the length of time that you could possibly receive benefits.
+and the length of time that you could possibly receive benefits.

 Contact us to speak to our Schuylkill County injury lawyer

 How Much Does Workers' Compensation Pay?